Weib (ger) - woman, wife

 tank - a compartment in a ship for holding water, oil or liquids

-Magrath, Cornelius (1736-60) - Irish giant, befriended by Berkeley who claimed he owed his stature to tar water, exhibited on Dublin's College Green + (notebook 1924): '*C* lived 7 generation & was then killed' → Lamy: Commentarium in Librum Geneseos I.255: 'From which follows the opinion of the ancient interpreters, handed down by Saint Ephraem, that Cain had carried the stain of his crime till the seventh generation and was then killed' (Genesis 4:15).
+Magrath, Cornelius (1736-60) - Irish giant, exhibited on Dublin's College Green, befriended by Bishop Berkeley + (notebook 1924): '*C* lived 7 generation & was then killed' → Lamy: Commentarium in Librum Geneseos I.255: 'From which follows the opinion of the ancient interpreters, handed down by Saint Ephraem, that Cain had carried the stain of his crime till the seventh generation and was then killed' (Genesis 4:15).

 flat - music. rel. low in pitch